luthersystems/cross-department-claims-settlement/README.md

 ### Run Distributed Systems Explorer

-To examine a graphical UI for the transactions and blocks and look at the details of the work the sandbox network has done, build the Explorer.
+To examine a graphical UI for the transactions and blocks and look at the details of the work the cdcs network has done, build the Explorer.
 With the full network running, run:

 ```bash